-Our kids love cooking up meals in their play kitchen, and one of their greatest pleasures is mixing up the ingredients.
+I’m always making DIY play food for our kids as they love cooking up meals in their play kitchen, and one of their greatest pleasures is mixing up the ingredients.

 We’ve had great fun stocking their kitchen with all sorts of little bits and pieces that can be stirred in a mini cooking pan with a handful of other things; pompoms for meatballs; soy sauce fish containers for, er, fish; strands of wool for spaghetti, and so on.
 I’m always on the lookout for new things to include!